jens-ox/cll/README.md

 > **Note**
 >
+> Summary: TypeScript, ESLint + Prettier, tsup, GitHub Actions

-> Summary: Technically identical to bare-ts, but with a proper ESLint setup, tsup for faster builds, and a simple GitHub Action.
+This level extends [`bare-ts`](#level-2-barebones-typescript) by adding a proper ESLint setup, tsup for faster builds, and a simple GitHub Action.

 **ESLint**